-Proving again that bikers have big hearts for kids, the international motorcycle group Hamsters USA raised \$221,504 for Children's Care of Rapid City in fundraising events this year, culminating with their annual gathering in Spearfish during the Sturgis Rally on Monday, August 5th.
-Funds raised will provide physical, occupational, and speech therapies, plus psychological services, to hundreds of children in Western South Dakota-plus parts of Wyoming-through Children's Care of Rapid City.
+Proving again that billiers have the thearts for kids, the international motorcycle group Hamsters USA raised \$221,504 for Children's Care of Rapid City in fundraising events this year, outminating with their annual gathering in Spearlish during the Sturgis Raily on Monday, August 5th, Funds raised will provide physical, occupational, and speech therapies, plus psychological services, to hundreds of children in Western South Dekota-plus parts of Wyoming-through-Children's Care of Rapid City.

-Hamsters USA has raised and donated funds at their annual meeting each year, wanting to give back to the greater Black Hills community, which many Hamsters consider to be their second home.
-Their gifts help provide services to children in their own homes and communities, delivered by Children's Care personnel who drive over 10,000 miles a month
+Hamsters USA has raised and donated funds at their annual meeting each year, wanting to give back to the greater Black Hills community, which many Hamsters consider to be their second frome.
+Their gifts help provide services to children in their own homes and communities, delivered by Children's Care personnel who drive over 10,000 miles a month.